-NOTE 7 - BENEFIT PLANS
+NOTE 6 - BENEFIT PLANS

-The Company's pension plans consist of: (1) a noncontributory-defined benefit pension plan covering substantially all employees of the Company, (2) an unfunded supplemental employee retirement plan for its executive management and division officers and (3) an unfunded pension plan (discontinued) for certain of its outside directors.
+The Company's pension plans consist of: (1) a noncontributory-defined benefit pension plan covering substantially all employees of the Company, (2) an unfunded supplemental employee retirement plan for its executive management and division officers and (3) an unfunded pension plan (discontinued as of April 1997) for certain of its outside directors.
 All liabilities for the plans described in this note are presented in total for all employees of the Erie Insurance Group, before allocations to related entities.